univ-of-utah-marriott-library-apple/chrome-kiosk/README.md

 `launchctl unload "/Users/[KIOSK USER]/Library/LaunchAgents/edu.utah.mlib.kiosk.chrome.display.plist"`

-Note, you might need to use ssh to unload the LaunchAgent because our methodology makes if very difficult to quit or use other applications like Finder or Termainal.
+Note, you might need to use ssh to unload the LaunchAgent because our methodology makes if very difficult to quit or use other applications like Finder or Terminal.
 To ease initial testing, you could combine the load and unload commands with a delay of X seconds using the `sleep` command.

 + ##### One Liner
 For example: